Christ’s lordship is manifest in every area of study, with application to all subjects.

 Bottom Line: Students see every inch of thought, history, and natural creation as an extension of the work of Jesus Christ.
 This practice equips students to wisely navigate life’s ethical and spiritual challenges that they will inevitably face.
 Students learn to, as Paul wrote in Corinthians, “to take every thought captive to Christ,” meaning that they recognize the permanent and beautiful truth of redemption, in spite of what political propaganda, enticing opportunities, and cultural rhetoric they may encounter.

-When you reference the above Nehemiah chart, classical Christian students are the only students who have maintained a Christian worldview despite massive social and cultural change.
+When you reference the Nehemiah chart below, classical Christian students are the only students who have maintained a Christian worldview despite massive social and cultural change.